GideonNeedleman/5x5/README.md

 - How to handle guest (local storage) accounts with signed-in (database storage) accounts?
 Some way to reconcile the two where if you were previously using a guest account, when you sign into an account, the local storage data is uploaded to the database.
 - Offline usage.
 Likewise if you're already signed in, but are offline, new data should be recorded to local storage and uploaded/reconciled with database when reconnected.
 If using multiple devices, then more recent database data should be added to local storage to keep in sync?
 - Option to auto start next set.
 Good for timed exercises.

+## To do

+- Properly style accordion items to be more compact